 3. Encouraging students to repeat information and directions upon receiving them.

-Teachers and speech-language pathologists must continue to monitor students’ speech delay and proceed with precautionary measures with this population.
+Teachers and speech-language pathologists must continue to monitor students’ speech delays and proceed with precautionary measures for this population.

 But having daily or even weekly quality speech and language instruction with students with SLI may be unmanageable.
 As a result of moving from 100% virtual settings to in-person school settings, speech-language pathologists are inundated with referrals and assessments, particularly in elementary schools.
 Moreover, retaining a licensed and qualified speech and language pathologist is becoming increasingly difficult because so many are leaving the profession.